Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Introduction

 This paper builds on the author's work published in~\cite{vallon2020data} and includes a novel method for relaxing the feasibility guarantees, shows how the algorithm can be combined with machine learning techniques, and provides a more thorough experimental evaluation.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:problem_formulation} formalizes the background information and problem statement.
 Section~\ref{sec:hpl} introduces the Hierarchical Predictive Learning Control Framework, which is detailed further in Secs.~\ref{sec:strategyfinder}-\ref{sec:algorithm}.
 We conclude with a proof of the feasibility of our proposed policy and three example applications.
+We conclude our paper with a discussion in Sec.~\ref{sec:discussion}.